-Birds

-Infant/Toddler (10-19 months)
+Birds Infant/Toddler (10-19 months)

-By this age, most children are moving: walking or soon to be.
-Whether "vertical" or "horizontal", children now have the ability to explore their environment and, in the process, can learn to problem solve, take risks and establish a sense of independence.
-They are also beginning to speak, enjoy being around other children and can start following simple directions.
+By this age, most children are moving: either walking or soon to be.
+Whether "vertical" or "horizontal", children now have the ability to explore their environment and, in the process, learn to problem-solve, take risks and establish a sense of independence.
+They are also beginning to speak, enjoy being around other children and start following simple directions.
 Their increased dexterity, strength and more proportionate bodies allow them to learn and perform more advanced physical skills.

-- Gymnastics equipment creates opportunities for exploration, problem solving and risk taking. - More advanced, developmentally appropriate gymnastics skills and locomotor activities (running, galloping, jumping) develop strength, body and spatial awareness and balance.
+- Gymnastics equipment create opportunities for exploration, problem solving and risk taking. - More advanced, developmentally appropriate gymnastics skills and locomotor activities (running, galloping, jumping) develop strength, body & spatial awareness and balance. - Group activities that incorporate simple sets of directions and introduce new manipulative equipment develop listening skills, group cooperation and dexterity.